leejihoon1130/OSSLab_FinalProject/README.md

 ## What does this project do?
 ###### Users can choose the class they want to take at the HGU CSEE and write a timetable.
 A warning is given if the entered classes overlap in time.
-If users enter classes without ovelapping classes, they will be informed by calculating the number of classes and the total credit, and a timetable will be created with the file name they wrote together when entering executing sentence.
+If users enter classes without overlapping classes, they will be informed by calculating the number of classes and the total credit, and a timetable will be created with the file name they wrote together when entering executing sentence.

 ## Why is this project useful?